Keegan-Feero/PnET/setup.md

 + [Compiling and executing](#compiling-and-executing)
   + [From VSCode](#from-vscode)
   + [From the terminal](#from-the-terminal)
-***
-***

 ### Download PnET
-These directions are for the PnET-Daily C++ Version.
+These directions are for the C++ Version of PnET-Daily.
 For more model choices, and more information go to the [PnET Website](http://www.pnet.sr.unh.edu/).

-1. Download the PnET repository by clicking the green `Clone or download` button on the PnET repo page.Similarly, you can clone this repo to your own GitHub page.
+1. Download the PnET repository by clicking the green `Clone or download` button on the PnET repo page.
+Similarly, you can clone this repo to your own GitHub page.
 2. The downloaded zip will be called PnET-master.zip.
 Extract the contents in your location of choice on your computer.

-***
 ### Install MinGW compiler
 We will also need a compiler to convert *human-readable* source code into *computer-executable* machine code.
 For Windows, a common choice is a version of MinGW called **Mingw-w64**.